 Are there recipes?

 Oh yes, all created by bloggers far more creative than me.
 The Vital Proteins Instagram feed features recipes using their products, as does their blog.
-(Note, not all recipes are Whole30 compliant, so read your ingredients carefully.)
-You can use their Gelatin to make Stupid Easy Paleo’s fruit juice-based gummies or Kombucha gummies (both Whole30 compliant), and stay tuned, because we’ll be bringing you some great Whole30 recipes right here on the blog later this week.
+(Note, not all recipes are Whole30 compatible, so read your ingredients carefully.)
+You can use their Gelatin to make Stupid Easy Paleo’s fruit juice-based gummies or Kombucha gummies (both Whole30 compatible), and stay tuned, because we’ll be bringing you some great Whole30 recipes right here on the blog later this week.

 Where can I buy Vital Proteins?

 You can buy Vital Proteins products on their website (free shipping!) and at a number of retailers in the US – Whole Foods and Vitamin Shoppe being some of the larger, but check out their store locater for retailers in your area.
 You can also purchase Vital Proteins as part of our Whole30 kits through Barefoot Provisions.

 If you have more questions about Vital Proteins products or want to share your favorite way to incorporate them into your #SeptemberWhole30, connect with Vital Proteins on Instagram, Facebook, Twitter, or Snapchat (@vitalproteins)!